 - Both the student and the parent are required to create an FSA ID.
 This will be used as a username and password to access the FAFSA, confirm identity and electronically sign the FAFSA.
 Learn more about creating your FSA ID here.

-Each fall the Coeur d’Alene School District hosts a FAFSA and Financial Planning nights.
+Each fall the Coeur d’Alene School District hosts FAFSA and Financial Planning nights.
 We encourage all families to attend to collect helpful planning information as well as hands on help with the FAFSA.
 Please check the calendar for upcoming workshop dates.
-The College & Career Advisor is also available to assist with the FAFSA.
+The College & Career Coordinator is also available to assist with the FAFSA.